More affordable. More flexible. More fair.

 - Rides include a free transfer between the subway and local buses and between local buses.

-- Refill the card you have instead of paying the fee for a new card.
+- Refill the MetroCard you have instead of paying the fee for a new card.

 - Remember that kids under 44 inches tall can often ride subways and buses for free.

 - Consider an unlimited MetroCard.
-If you take the bus or subway more than 46 times in a month, a monthly unlimited card, which costs $127, would save you money.
-A weekly unlimited card, which costs $33, saves you if you use it more than 12 times in seven days.
+If you take the bus or subway more than 46 times in a month, a 30-Day Unlimited card, which costs $132, would save you money.
+A 7-Day Unlimited card, which costs $34, saves you money if you take more than 12 rides in seven days.

-- For travel within NYC: CityTicket gives you a discounted fare on trips that start and end in New York City during off-peak hours, seven days a week.
+- For Long Island Rail Road or Metro-North Railroad travel within NYC: CityTicket gives you a discounted fare on trips that start and end in New York City.